 3) No crackers.
 Are you serving toddlers?
 Always serve your cheese course with a good loaf of crusty baguette, sourdough, or boule.

-Don’t worry about special knives, just serve the cheeses on a surface that you don’t mind your guests cutting on.
+Don’t worry about special knives, just serve the cheeses on a hard surface that you don’t mind your guests cutting on.

 And always buy extra Brillat Savarin for yourself.
 The hostess must have a special after party treat.